 Step 4.
-No grievance may be processed under this Section which has not first been filed and investigated in accordance with Step 3 above and filed by the union within ten (10) work days of the written response of the Human Resources Director or his/her designee.
-If the parties are unable to reach a mutually satisfactory accord on any grievance which arises and is presented during the term of this MOU, such grievance shall be submitted in writing to the Director of Human Resources or designee within seven (7) work days requesting referral to mediation (State Mediation and Conciliation Service) or an Adjustment Board.
+No grievance may be processed under this Section which has not first been filed and investigated in accordance with Step 3 above and filed by the union within ten (10) work days of the written response of the Human Resources Director or designee.
+If the parties are unable to reach a mutually satisfactory accord on any grievance which arises and is presented during the term of this MOU, such grievance shall be submitted in writing to the Director of Human Resources or designee within seven (7) workdays requesting referral to mediation (State Mediation and Conciliation Service) or an Adjustment Board.
 The mediation option is only available with the concurrence of the Human Resources Director or designee.
 The mediation option terminates on June 30, 2013, and does not continue beyond the expiration date of this MOU without express written agreement of the parties to continue the practice.
-The Adjustment Board will be comprised of three (3) Council representatives, no more than two (2) of whom shall be either an employee of the County or an elected or appointed official of the Council presenting this grievance, and three (3) representatives of the County, no more than two (2) of whom shall be either an employee of the County or a member of the staff of an organization employed to represent the County in the meeting and conferring process.
+The Adjustment Board will be comprised of three (3) Union representatives, no more than two (2) of whom shall be either an employee of the County or an elected or appointed official of the Union presenting this grievance, and three (3) representatives of the County, no more than two (2) of whom shall be either an employee of the County or a member of the staff of an organization employed to represent the County in the meeting and conferring process.
 The Adjustment Board will convene on the second (2nd) Wednesday of each month unless otherwise scheduled by mutual agreement.
 All grievances that are received by the Director of Human Resources at least ten (10) working days prior to the next scheduled session of the Adjustment Board will be placed on the agenda for the next regular meeting.
-Where the parties agree, the Adjustment Board may be comprised of two (2) Council representatives and two (2) County representatives.
+Where the parties agree, the Adjustment Board may be comprised of two (2) Union representatives and two (2) County representatives.
+The Adjustment Board shall meet within twenty (20) work days of receipt of the written request.

 This step of the grievance procedure may be waived by the written mutual agreement of the parties.

 Step 5.
-If the parties are unable to reach a settlement or if an Adjustment Board is unable to arrive at a majority decision, either the Union or the County, whichever is the moving party, may require that the grievance be referred to an impartial arbitrator who shall be designated by mutual agreement between the grievant and the Human Resources Director.
+If the parties are unable to reach a settlement or if an Adjustment Board is unable to arrive at a majority decision, either the Union (or the County, when alleging a violation of Section 47 - Strike/Work Stoppage whichever is the moving party, may require that the grievance be referred to an impartial arbitrator who shall be designated by mutual agreement between the grievant and the Human Resources Director.
 Such request shall be submitted within twenty (20) work days of the rendering of the Adjustment Board decision or the completion of mediation.
-Within twenty (20) work days of the request for arbitration the parties shall mutually select an arbitrator who shall render a decision within thirty (30) work days from the date of final submission of the grievance including receipt of the court reporter's transcript and posthearing briefs, if any.
+Within twenty (20) days of the request for arbitration the parties shall mutually select an arbitrator who shall render a decision within thirty (30) workdays from the date of final submission of the grievance including receipt of the court reporter's transcript and post-hearing briefs, if any.
 The fees and expenses of the arbitrator and of the Court Reporter shall be shared equally by the grievant and the County.
 Each party, however, shall bear the costs of its own presentation, including preparation and post hearing briefs, if any.